 Our Principles

-In 2012 the College and Imperial College Union agreed 'Our Principles'.
-This series of commitments was developed by academic and support staff in partnership with undergraduate and postgraduate students and Imperial college Union.
+In 2012 Imperial and Imperial College Union agreed 'Our Principles'.
+This series of commitments was developed by academic and support staff in partnership with undergraduate and postgraduate students and Imperial College Union.

 Imperial will provide through its staff: